getsitecontrol/wordpress-plugin/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Getsitecontrol is an ultimate popup plugin.
-Collect emails, conduct surveys, create exit popups, or promote sales and discounts with attention-grabbing popups.
+Getsitecontrol is an ultimate WordPress popup plugin for collecting emails, conducting surveys, creating exit popups, and promoting sales and discounts with attention-grabbing popups.
 Place popups and grow sales.

 == Description ==

-Getsitecontrol is your go-to popup builder for any type of website popups.
+Getsitecontrol is your go-to WordPress popup plugin for any type of website popups.
 Whether you need subscribers, sales, customers or survey responses, popups will help you boost website conversion rates.
 Easily create an email subscription popup, a contact form, a survey & poll, or a promotional popup for your website.
 Add exit-intent popups, floating notification bars, and slide-ins to deliver your calls-to-action.

 • Boost sales
 • Grow your mailing list
 • Prevent cart abandonment
-• Collect insights
+• Promote sales and discounts
-• Get meaningful feedback
+• Collect insights & feedback

 ✓ Zero technical knowledge required
 ✓ Built-in template gallery
 ✓ Live-chat 24/7 support

-== Smart popups ==
+== Smart WordPress popups ==

 **Promotional popups**
 Place eye-catching popups with special offers, discounts or coupons.
 It’s a great way to promote sales, boost conversions, and prevent cart abandonment.